Capitulations of the Ottoman Empire

-Capitulations of the Ottoman Empire were contracts between the Ottoman Empire and several Christian powers, particularly France.
+Capitulations of the Ottoman Empire were contracts between the Ottoman Empire and several Christian powers primarily during the 16th century and persisted until 1923.
 Turkish capitulations, or Ahidnâmes were generally bilateral acts whereby definite arrangements were entered into by each contracting party towards the other, not mere concessions.

 The Turkish capitulations were grants made by successive sultans to Christian nations, conferring rights and privileges in favour of their subjects resident or trading in the Ottoman dominions, following the policy towards European states of the Byzantine Empire.

-According to these capitulations traders entering the Ottoman Empire were exempt from local prosecution, local taxation, local conscription, and the searching of their domicile.
+According to these capitulations, traders entering the Ottoman Empire were exempt from local prosecution, local taxation, local conscription, and the searching of their domicile.

 The capitulations were initially made during the Ottoman Empire's military dominance, to entice and encourage commercial exchange with Western merchants.
 However, after military dominance shifted to Europe, significant economic and political advantages were granted to the European powers by the Ottoman Empire.

 History

 In the first instance capitulations were granted separately to each Christian state, beginning with the Genoese in 1453, which entered into peaceful relations with the Ottoman Empire.
 Afterwards new capitulations were obtained which summed up in one document earlier concessions, and added to them in general terms whatever had been conceded to one or more other states; a stipulation which became a most favored nation article.

-Around 1535 a capitulation was made by Suleiman the Magnificent regarding France.
 These treaties facilitated the entry of European finished goods into Ottoman markets, granting certain tax and tariff privileges to European merchants, and even some extraterritorial legal rights to allow the French consul to exercise jurisdiction over disputes arising with French merchants instead of the local Islamic Sharia courts.
 These treaties were generally not disadvantageous to the Ottoman Empire while the Ottomans retained a superior military advantage.

-France signed its first treaty of Capitulations with the Mamluk Sultanate in Cairo in 1500, during the rule of Louis XII.
-After the Turks conquered Egypt in the Ottoman–Mamluk War (1516–1517), the Ottomans upheld the capitulations to the French and applied them to the entire empire.
+France is generally viewed as having initiated the signature of capitulations.
+The first well-documented such agreement was concluded in 1569 between Charles IX of France and Selim II.
+References to earlier agreements between, respectively, Louis XII and Bayezid II in 1500, and Francis I and Suleiman the Magnificent in the mid-1530s, have been questioned by historians, the latter being generally viewed as merely a draft.

+The 1673 capitulations renewal between Louis XIV and Mehmed IV established the French Monarchy as protector of all Christians in the Ottoman Empire.
+That role, however, was never acknowledged by the Pope, and after the Treaty of Küçük Kaynarca of 1774 triggered a competition between France and Russia which eventually played a key role in igniting the Crimean War.

 The Ottoman-French Treaty of 1740 marked the apogee of French influence in the Ottoman Empire in the eighteenth century.
 In the following years the French had an unchallenged position in Levant trade and in transportation between Ottoman ports.
 Near contemporary Ottoman capitulations to European powers such as Britain and Holland (1737), the Kingdom of Naples (1740), Denmark (1756), and Prussia (1761) were to offset and balance the capitulations granted to France in 1740.